iCliniq Logo

 Age can play a role in determining the severity of symptoms in people with fungal pneumonia, including:

-• In older adults, the symptoms tend to be mild, but the condition can sometimes lead to mental confusion, thereby requiring immediate medical attention.
+• The symptoms tend to be mild in older adults, but the condition can sometimes lead to mental confusion, requiring immediate medical attention.

 • Infants and toddlers with fungal pneumonia may have difficulty feeding, breathing problems (grunts or rattles while breathing), pale-colored skin, a limp appearance, less urine production, and fussiness.